 2. Pick A Mount

-There two types of mount guides that you can choose when installing drawer boxes.
+There are two main types of mount guides that you can choose when installing drawer boxes.
 Each mount changes the measurements of the opening.
-Once you’ve decided on the mount guide that suits your drawer, do the following calculations to get the measurements you need:
+Once you’ve decided on the guide that suits your drawer, find the manufacturer specifications for clearance and installation.

 3. Measuring The Depth

 You want to make full use of the entire space.
-A standard rule for drawer boxes depth measurements is that you will always need to buy smaller.
-For example, if the cabinet space measures 22 6/8, you should a 21 deep drawer box.
+A standard rule for drawer box depth measurements is that you will always need to buy smaller ones.
+For example, if the cabinet space measures 22.75”, you should have a 21”-deep drawer box.